mrgps1999/COMP6721_Winter2023_GroupB/README.md

 The second dataset, Dataset 2, was provided by a user named Saumil Agrawal in 2018.
 This dataset contains around 15,100 images of 25 different animal classes, with a fixed pixel resolution of 1280 x 720 pixels.
 We observed that this dataset was highly imbalanced, with some classes having only 60 images.
 To avoid potential bias towards certain classes, we selected only 5 classes with a larger number of images.

-The third dataset, Dataset 3 [10], was created by Kaggle user Piyush Kumar in 2019.
+The third dataset, Dataset 3, was created by Kaggle user Piyush Kumar in 2019.
 It contains approximately 17,200 images of various animals, including butterfly, cats, cows, elephants, hens, horses, monkeys, pandas, sheep, spiders, squirrels, among others.
 Size of the images are ranging from 201 x 300 to 500 x 374 pixels.

+## 3. Pros and Cons of existing solutions

+### Pros
+One of the biggest pros of existing manual animal classification is their ability to provide accurate results.
+Trained experts in animal classification can achieve high levels of accuracy, especially for challenging or novel species.
+Humans can adapt to new situations and recognize new animals without requiring extensive retraining.
+### Cons
+Manual classification is a timeconsuming process that requires significant human effort, limiting its scalability.
+Different individuals may classify the same image differently, leading to potential inconsistencies and biases.

+## 4. CNN Models

+ResNet18, ShuffleNetV2 and MobileNetV2 are three models which has been used for this study for performance comparision on different datasets.

 ## 3.Methodology: